Germany Payroll and Benefits Guide

 Discretionary bonuses at the end of a fiscal year are common in Germany, as a reward for good performance over the year, as are Christmas bonuses.
 Additionally, certain collective agreements enshrine a ‘13th month’ salary payment.

-There is no legal requirement to provide severance pay in Germany, but many employers choose to offer half a month’s salary per year of service to ease the severance process.
+There is no legal requirement to provide severance pay in Germany, unless the employee is terminated without notice or made redundant.
+However, many employers choose to offer half a month’s salary per year of service to ease the severance process.

 Tax and Social Security in Germany